MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     - Search service admin key
     - Search service query key

-14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account, Azure AI Services resource, and Azure Cognitive Search resource.
+14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account, Azure AI Services resource, and Azure AI Search resource.

 ## Create a search solution